NorthXyRan/NorthXyRan.github.io/_pages/about.md

 # 🔥NEWS

-- A first-author paper was submitted to  The ACM CHI Conference on Human Factors in Computing Systems (CHI 2026) `<span style="float:right; font-weight:bold; color:#555;">`25/9/12
+- A first-author paper was submitted to  The ACM CHI Conference on Human Factors in Computing Systems (CHI 2026) <span style="float:right; font-weight:bold; color:#555;">25/9/12</span>
-- An ongoing research project currently underway：Subjective question Grading driven by the integration of LLMs and visual analytics `<span style="float:right; font-weight:bold; color:#555;">`25/4/1
+- An ongoing research project currently underway：Subjective question Grading driven by the integration of LLMs and visual analytics <span style="float:right; font-weight:bold; color:#555;">25/4/1</span>

 # ❤️‍🔥Miscellaneous